Table of Contents

 Instructions

 - In another bowl, mix flour and cornstarch.
 In a third bowl, beat soy sauce and egg white.
-Add chicken to the egg white mixture and toss to coat, then transfer coated chicken to the flour bowl and toss around.
+Add chicken to the egg white mixture and toss to coat, then transfer the coated chicken to the flour bowl and toss around.

 - Heat oil in a skillet over medium heat.
-Add floured chicken and cook, stirring occasionally, for 7–8 minutes, or until chicken is cooked and crispy.
+Add floured chicken and cook, stirring occasionally, for 7–8 minutes, or until the chicken is cooked and crispy.

 - Serve over rice or noodles.